cityofaustin/Residential-Permitting/_projects/deck.md

 If there is an easement on your lot, and you choose to build a deck on that easement, you run the risk of being fined or having to demolish your deck if the city needs access to your easement.

 > ###### [What is an easement?](/resources/glossary/easement)
+>
 > {% include glossary-definition.html term="easement" %}

 #### Impervious Cover

-If your uncovered deck has drainage spaces between the deck boards and is located over a permeable surface, like your yard, the deck should not cover more than 50% of the horizontal area.
 Impervious cover restrictions are in place to prevent flooding during and after heavy rains.

 > ###### [What is impervious cover?](/resources/glossary/impervious-cover)
+>
 > {% include glossary-definition.html term="impervious cover" %}

+##### Uncovered Decks

+If your uncovered deck has spaces between the deck boards and is located over a permeable surface like grass, then only half of the deck’s surface area will affect the total amount of impervious cover for your lot.

+##### Covered Decks

+If you are covering your deck or there won’t be spaces between the boards, then 100% of the deck’s surface area will count towards the amount of impervious cover on your lot.
+If you max out your impervious cover, a reviewer can assist you in changing your deck design.

 ### Do I need a permit?

 #### Building Permits

-Your deck requires a building permit if it will:
+Your deck requires a building permit if it will be or have any of the following:

 * Be attached to your home,
 * Be over 200 square feet (over 20 feet x 10 feet),